EllDy96/CarlGang/README.md

 # Implementation of a Flanger plug-in
 ## Introduction
 Implementation of a Flanger filter with feedback designed in **JUCE** using **Projucer** for the audio-processor and the GUI implementation.
+For a detailed explanation please see the [report](https://github.com/EllDy96/CarlGang/blob/Homework2/Hw_2/report%20HW2/HW2.pdf).
 ### What is a flanger with feedback?
 The Flanger is a Delay based audio effect.
 It is a linear audio filter based on the Delay effect but with something more.
 Its typical sound is produced by changing the delay length over time, creating a motion of regularly spaced notches in the frequency response of the filter.